Academic Integrity Policy

 Types of Academic Dishonesty

 Cheating is the inappropriate and unacknowledged use of materials, information, designs, ideas or study aids in any academic exercise.
-The use of books, notes, calculators and conversations with others is restricted or forbidden in certain circumstances.
-Cheating also includes stealing, buying, or otherwise obtaining a test; selling or giving away answers to a test; buying or selling a paper, painting, sculpture, model, project, or design for use in the fulfillment of an academic requirement; or falsifying a grade or attempting to change a grade on a test, official academic record, or a change of grade form.
+The use of books, notes, calculators, electronic resources and conversations with others is restricted or forbidden in certain circumstances as indicated by your professor.
+Cheating also includes stealing, buying, or otherwise obtaining a test; selling or giving away answers to a test; buying or selling a paper, painting, sculpture, model, project, or design for use in the fulfillment of an academic requirement; or falsifying a grade or attempting to alter a grade on a test, official academic record, or a change of grade form.

 Fabrication is the falsification or invention of any information or citation in an academic work.
-“Invented” information (that is, information which is made up by the student) may not be used in any laboratory experiment or other academic exercise.
+“Invented” information (that is, information which is made up by the student) may not be used in any laboratory experiment, surveys or other academic exercise.
 The student must always acknowledge any source from which cited information was obtained.
 A writer should not, for example, reproduce a quotation from a book review and indicate that the quotation was obtained from the book itself.

+Paraphrased material taken from print, electronic sources, or other media should also be cited.
+Along with this citation, the author should acknowledge a paraphrase properly, by using words such as: “to paraphrase Smith’s comment,” or “drawing on Smith’s ideas about.”
 Every direct quotation must be identified by quotation marks or appropriate indentation and must be properly cited according to correct citation conventions.
+Manipulation of images or visuals that are not your own must also be cited.
 Students must familiarize themselves with the correct citation conventions required in each course.
 Any questions about what constitutes plagiarism should be discussed with the faculty member.
-Faculty members may suggest a style guide to use; style guidelines are also available on the Philadelphia University’s Learning & Advising Center Website. (www.philau.edu/learning)

 Facilitating Academic Dishonesty